 EPR laws by state at a glance

 All seven states with enacted packaging EPR laws are compared below.
-Only Oregon and Colorado charge fees today; California uses a draft 2027 schedule, and the rest phase in later.
+Only Oregon and Colorado charge per-ton fees today.
+California has a published 2026 early fee (flat per-pound, not modeled here) and a draft 2027 schedule; the rest phase in later.

 StateLawFees live?Fees beginDe minimis exemptionMax penalty